-This year in Australia, it is predicted that 1,550 women will be diagnosed with ovarian cancer and around 1,047 women will die from the disease.
-Sadly, ovarian cancer survival rates are still low.
-Only 43 per cent of women who are diagnosed with ovarian cancer will survive for five years.
+Each year in Australia, about 1,400 women are diagnosed with ovarian cancer.
+It is the eighth most common cancer in women in Australia.
+Sadly, ovarian cancer survival rates are still low – only 44 per cent of women who are diagnosed with ovarian cancer will survive for five years.

 Why is survival so low?
 Ovarian cancer may not cause symptoms in its early stages, which means the cancer is often diagnosed at an advanced stage.
 This can be more difficult treat successfully if the cancer has spread to other parts of the body.